Updated February 2020

 1/2 cup white distilled vinegar,

-Generally, the above glass cleaner recipe will work exceptionally well for most all-purpose cleaning tasks.
-But if you prefer a separate cleaner you can find the recipe and my easy bathroom cleaning tips by clicking here.
-All of my favorite cleaning recipes can be found on a handy printable in my FREE Resource Library.
+Generally, this simple glass cleaner recipe will work exceptionally well for most all-purpose cleaning tasks.
+All of my favorite cleaning recipes are available as handy printables in my FREE Resource Library.

 SOAP SCUM REMOVER